 The AAS Program is 60 hours.
 The cost of the AAS program will be $10,445- this does not include the price of books.
 Students are eligible for 2 years of Cengage Unlimited at $170.99/yr. to cover a majority of the books.

 Yes!
-In addition, students may qualify for scholarship and grant opportunities.
+In addition, students may qualify for scholarships and grant opportunities.
 For more information on potential grant funding through the Workforce Innovation and Opportunity Act (WIOA) grant, please email the WIOA Grant manager Kenneth Cohn at KCohn@ssc.edu.

 No, students can complete the program at their pace.